MHantsche/friendly-collab-party/README.md

 ## Description of my project

 Hello everyone!
 This is a new folder.
-This projectis used for the following porposes:
+This projectis used for the following purposes:

 - Lean about versions
 - Learn about colaboration